richchurcher/express-api-auth/README.md

 * sets the JWT in a cookie with secure, same-site, and HTTP-only flags
 * sets an XSRF-TOKEN cookie (no flags), making it compatible with Angular's CSRF prevention
-* expires and refreshes the JWT at 15 minute intervals
+* uses a long expiry access token, but refreshes it frequently when the user is active
 * allows any user claims to be included with the token

 The strategy makes use of [csurf]() and Auth0's [express-jwt]().